 - Wear clothes that are easy to take off.
 Depending on the treatment area, you may need to undress.

 - Your doctor will let you know whether you can drive home from treatment or whether you will need to arrange for someone to drive you.

 MidMichigan Radiation Oncology Locations

 For the convenience of our patients, MidMichigan operates radiation oncology centers in these locations:

 The MidMichigan Difference

-- All physicians at our four centers are board-certified.
+- All physicians are board-certified.